-POTENTIAL RISKS IN RELATION TO WITHDRAWAL OF THE UK FROM EU'S MEMBERSHIP ("BREXIT")
+POTENTIAL RISKS IN RELATION TO WITHDRAWAL OF THE UK FROM EUROPEAN UNION'S MEMBERSHIP ("BREXIT")

-The UK voted in 2016 to leave the EU, resulting immediately in financial market volatility and a significant fall in the value of the British pound.
-There is still considerable uncertainty over the outcome in the ongoing negotiation between the UK Government and the EU in a possible agreement for Brexit and the resulting impact.
-In any event, Brexit has created significant uncertainty about the future relationship between the UK and EU, including with respect to the laws and regulations that will apply as the UK determines which EU-derived laws to replace or replicate in the event of a withdrawal.
-These developments, or the perception that any of them could occur, has had a material adverse effect on global economic conditions and the stability of global financial markets.
+The UK voted in 2016 to leave the European Union ("EU"), resulting in financial market volatility and a fall in the value of the British pound.
+The UK ceased to be a member state of the EU on 31st January, 2020 and entered into a transition period until 31st December, 2020.
+The negotiation outcome between the UK and the EU concerning the trade agreement governing their relationship after the transition period remains uncertain.
+In any event, Brexit has created significant uncertainty about the future relationship between the UK and the EU, including with respect to the laws and regulations that will apply as the UK will have to determine which EU-derived laws to replace or replicate.